nayanex/Microsoft-Recruiting-Puzzles/LRU Cache/README.md

         self.sentinel.next = self.sentinel
         self.sentinel.prev = self.sentinel

-    # Insert a new node with data after node x.
+    # Insert a new node with data after node.
     def insert_after(self, node, new_node):
         # Fix up the links in the new node.
         new_node.prev = node
         new_node.next = node.next

-        # The new node follows x.
+        # The new node follows node.
         node.next = new_node

         # And it's the previous node of its next node.